-- 1.8 Every person involved in any procurement process has a responsibility to declare any links or personal interests that they may have with potential purchasers, suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council. - 1.9 To ensure the integrity of the tendering process, nobody involved in the procurement process may - - act in any way that may be viewed or construed as a conflict of interest, or - disclose any information (otherwise known as "insider information") they may have obtained about any external or internal tenderer involved in a contract tendering process to any person who is not expressly entitled to it, or - divulge the content of any tender, tender list, detailed estimates, or other tender information to any person who is not expressly entitled to such information. - 1.10 Where there is an inconsistency or ambiguity in these CSOs, the Director for Procurement & IT Strategy following consultation with the Bi-Borough Director of Law will advise.
+- 1.9 In accordance with Regulation 24 every person involved in any procurement process has a responsibility to manage conflicts of interest arising during its conduct.
+Members and officers must declare any links or personal interests that they may have with potential purchasers, suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council. - 1.10 To ensure the integrity of the tendering process, nobody involved in the procurement process may - - act contrary to Regulation 21 by disclosing confidential information received from tenderers during or after a procurement exercise; - act in any way that may be viewed or construed as a conflict of interest, or - disclose any information (otherwise known as "insider information") they may have obtained about any external or internal tenderer involved in a contract tendering process to any person who is not expressly entitled to it, or - divulge the content of any tender, tender list, detailed estimates, or other tender information to any person who is not expressly entitled to such information. - 1.11 Where there is an inconsistency or ambiguity in these CSOs, the Director for Procurement & IT Strategy following consultation with the Director of Law will advise.

-1.11 Tri-borough3 Procurement -
+1.12 Shared-services Procurement -